hubotio/hubot/docs/scripting.md

 # Scripting

-Hubot out of the box doesn't do too much, but it is an extensible, scriptable robot friend.
+Botforge out of the box doesn't do too much, but it is an extensible, scriptable robot friend.
 There are [hundreds of scripts written and maintained by the community](index.md#scripts) and it's easy to write your own.
-You can create a custom script in Hubot's `scripts` directory or [create a script package](#creating-a-script-package) for sharing with the community!
+You can create a custom script in Botforge's `scripts` directory or [create a script package](#creating-a-script-package) for sharing with the community!

 ## Anatomy of a script

-When you created your Hubot, the generator also created a `scripts` directory.
+When you created your Botforge, the generator also created a `scripts` directory.
 If you peek around there, you will see some examples.
 For a script to be a script, it needs to:

-* live in a directory on the Hubot script load path (`src/scripts` and `scripts` by default)
+* live in a directory on the Botforge script load path (`src/scripts` and `scripts` by default)
 * be a `.js` file
 * export a function whos signature takes 1 parameter (`robot`)